-CCNY participates in three pension schemes:
+CCNY participates in five pension schemes:

-• The Local Government Pension Scheme (LGPS) for police staff, administered by North Yorkshire County Council (NYCC).
+- Two Local Government Pension Schemes (LGPS) for police staff, administered by North Yorkshire County Council (NYCC).
 This is a funded defined benefit final salary scheme, meaning that the Group and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets.
 For service up to 31 March 2014 this was a final salary scheme.
-For service after that date benefits are accrued based on career average salary.

-- Arrangements for the award of discretionary post-retirement benefits upon early retirement - this is an unfunded defined benefit arrangement under which liabilities are recognised when awards are made.
-However, there are no investment assets built up to meet these pension liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.

-- The scheme is operated under the regulatory framework for the LGPS and the governance of the scheme is the responsibility of the pensions committee of NYCC.
+A career average scheme (CARE) came into effect for service from April 2014.
+For service after that date benefits are accrued based on career average salary. - Arrangements for the award of discretionary post-retirement benefits upon early retirement this is an unfunded defined benefit arrangement under which liabilities are recognised when awards are made.
+However, there are no investment assets built up to meet these pension liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due. - The schemes are operated under the regulatory framework for the LGPS.
 Policy is determined in accordance with the Pensions Fund Regulations.
-The investment managers of the fund are appointed by the committee with the support of the Corporate Director Strategic Resources and the fund's external investment advisors.

-- The principal risks to the authority of the scheme are the longevity assumptions, statutory changes to the scheme, structural changes to the scheme (i.e. large-scale withdrawals from the scheme), changes to inflation, bond yields and the performance of the equity investments held by the scheme.
-These are mitigated to a certain extent by the statutory requirements to charge to the General Fund the amounts required by statute as described in the accounting policies note.

-• Two Police Pension Schemes for police officers.
+The investment managers of the fund are appointed by the Pensions Board with the support of the Corporate Director Strategic Resources of NYCC and the fund's external investment advisors. - The principal risks to CCNY of the schemes are the longevity assumptions, statutory changes to the schemes, structural changes to the schemes (i.e. large-scale withdrawals from the scheme), changes to inflation, bond yields and the performance of the equity investments held by the schemes.
+These are mitigated to a certain extent by the statutory requirements to charge to the General Fund the amounts required by statute as described in the accounting policies note. - Three Police Pension Schemes for police officers.
 These are unfunded defined benefit final salary schemes, meaning that there are no investment assets built up to meet the pension liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.
 The second scheme was introduced in April 2006 with the intention that joint contributions of employers and employees would finance the full costs of pension liabilities.
-All police officers recruited from April 2006 onwards will become members of the new scheme and the previous scheme has been closed to new members.
-CCNY's participation in the Police Pension Schemes is administered by Mouchel Business Services Ltd.
+All police officers recruited from April 2006 to April 2015 became members of the new scheme and the previous scheme was closed to new members.
+The third scheme came into effect for officers recruited on or after April 2015.
+In addition a number of officers were transferred from the previous schemes on that date.
+CCNY's participation in the Police Pension Schemes is administered by Keir Business Services Ltd.